 The collecting of large corporate archives at the Newberry was initiated in 1943 by Librarian Stanley Pargellis, who advocated the acquisition of records of Midwestern enterprises that contained materials for social and intellectual history as well as business history.
 Pargellis’s vision was realized with the deposit of several large and important archives of Midwestern railroad companies: the Chicago, Burlington and Quincy Railroad Company, the Illinois Central Railroad Company, and the Pullman Company.
 Smaller railroad-related collections have also been added.

-To find books on Railroads in our Collections, you can search by Subject in our catalog using the following headings:
+To find books on Railroads in our Collections, you can search by Subject in our Primo VE catalog using the “Advanced Search” function to the right of the search bar.
+Select “Subject” in the drop-down menu of search features in place of “Any field,” then copy-and-paste one of the following subject headings:

 Association of American Railroads.
 Bibliography of railway history.
 Washington, D.C. : The Association, 1940.
 Call Number: lower case folio h 66 .053